What is elder abuse?

 Elder abuse violates an older person’s basic right to feel safe.
 It is a controlling behaviour or action that frightens or intimidates and can be illegal.
 It can occur at any time and range from subtle to extreme.

-Elder abuse can happen to any older person, regardless of their background, gender or lifestyle.
+Elder abuse can happen to any older person.
 Elder abuse occurs in all cultures and backgrounds.
 There is no evidence that elder abuse is greater in different cultural groups.
 However, experiences of elder abuse vary for people from different cultures.
 An understanding of cultural aspects is important when someone has been abused.

-• feelings of shame about their adult child’s behaviour;
+• feeling shame about their adult child’s behaviour;

 • not wanting to reveal their personal problems to strangers;